When it comes to buying a bike for your child, buying a balance bike versus a bike with training wheels may be one of the biggest choices you'll make.

 Balance bikes are specifically designed for toddlers.
 They are almost the exact same as a regular bike, but they have been stripped down to a bare minimum.

 These bikes weigh almost nothing, and they are much shorter than regular bikes.
 This is the best thing for a toddler who is learning how to balance.
-They will be able to ride the bike and learn how to pedal without having to worry about balance.
+Later on, they will be able to ride the bike and learn how to pedal much easier due to the fact that they have already mastered balance.

 The main feature of these bikes is the frame.
-As you can see in the picture below, the frame is very long and includes a long seat post.
-Children sit a long ways from the ground.
+The frame is very long and includes a long seat post.
+Children sit a long way from the ground.
 This is because it is the simplest way to learn how to balance.

 The main difference between these two is that the balance bikes will not go very fast, but they are better for practicing developing your child’s sense of balance and ability to steer a bicycle.